th2-net/th2-docs/content/common/infrastructure/th2-infra-schema.md

 ## Links

 `links` folder contains manifests for `Th2Link` kind.
-It is entity for pins connecting.
+It is an entity for connecting pins.
 A full guide is available on the [Links](./th2-infra-schema/links) page.

 ```yaml